mohitsinghs/mohitsinghs.github.io/_content/code/njk.md

 ## From Jekyll to njk

 I decide to use Jekyll ^[A static site generator written in Ruby.] and built those websites with it.
 Jekyll has a templating/markup language named liquid.
 I got familiar with markdown, yaml and templating languages.
 It was working fine until one day, I decided to move to something else due to some limitations.

-required ruby along with ruby devkit which I really didn't like.
+Also, Jekyll required ruby along with ruby devkit which I really didn't like.
 I learned about gulp ^[A build tool written in javascript] and nunjucks, a templating language similar to liquid and decided to build old sites with these new tools.
 Node felt simple and easy to use.

 After putting together a few gulp plugins to replicate Jekyll like structure, I was able to move away from Jekyll, but not completely, The plugin I used render nunjucks needed 3 other plugins in order to support front-matter and external data.
 This didn't feel right to me.
 I forked original rendered and added markdown and front-matter support to it.
 It got some community adoption and I learned that same problem was with a lot of other plugin users.
 I was happy that I helped others.